-Circa 1941, she was a member of the Woman's Republican Club of Dallas Township, near Wilkes-Barre, and was mentioned in a related news article.
+Circa 1941, she was a member of the Woman's Republican Club of Dallas, near Wilkes-Barre, and was mentioned in a related news article.
 She also belonged to the Order of Eastern Star and Daughters of America.

-Grant passed away in or near Dallas, Luzerne County, PA in June 1981.
+Grant passed away in or near Dallas in June 1981.

 ~ Daughter Laura I. (Halfpenny) McHugh ~

 Daughter Laura I. Halfpenny (1906-1993) was born on March 13, 1906 in Rohrsburg.
 She attended Millville-area schools in her youth.